The function dscore()

 milestones administered at a given age.
 The function calculates

-children or different ages.
+children or ages.

 A character vector containing names of items to be